port-labs/port-docs/docs/build-your-software-catalog/custom-integration/api/api.md

 ## Rate limits

-For more information about maintaining Port's rate limits, please check out the following [Page](/api-reference/rate-limits).
+For more information about Port's rate limits and how to avoid them, check out the [rate limits page](/api-reference/rate-limits).